These simple upgrades will turn your living room into a movie theater

 Sonos Beam Sound Bar

-Not only do sound bars provide a greatly enhanced TV-watching experience, they double as a room-rocking sound system for your ambiance.
+Not only do sound bars provide a greatly enhanced TV-watching experience, they double as a room-rocking sound system for your living room ambiance.
 This one from Sonos has a small footprint, plays nice with AI assistants, and has an expertly engineered sound profile tuned specifically to add clarity to dialogue, so you’ll never miss a word.

 Devialet Phantom II 95dB Compact Speaker

 Devialet’s pod-shaped speaker is another case of big sounds from a deceptively tiny package.
-The Phantom II is designed to not only look great, but fill a room with its pulsating woofers and crystal clear sound.
+The Phantom II is designed to not only look great, but fill a room with its pulsating woofers and crystal-clear sound.

 VIZIO Elevate Sound Bar